jack-work/DataverseComments/README.md

 - Click on the gear (add emoji here) in the upper right-hand corner.
 - Click on 'Session Details'

-You should be shown diagnostic information that will include your environment url, like so:
+You should be shown diagnostic information that will include your environment url as "Instance url", like so:
 Timestamp: 2025-03-11T18:30:03.887Z
 Session ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 Tenant ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx